dcdanko/personal-site/src/data/about.md

 # Currently

-Right now, I work as the Director of Software Engineering and Bioinformatics at [Biotia](https://biotia.io/) where my team and I use machine learning to build diagnostic tests based on sequencing.
+Right now, I work as the Director of Software Engineering and Bioinformatics at [Biotia](https://biotia.io/) where my team and I use machine learning to build clinical grade diagnostic tests based on sequencing